 If there’s only one word you need to know about music finance, that word is percentages.
 Percentages, percentages, percentages.
 Also, percentages.
-Percentages are the reason $1 million in album sales becomes $100K (artist gets 10% of royalties), which becomes $75K (artist pays manager and lawyer 25%), which becomes massive debt if the artist received an $1 million advance.
+Percentages are the reason $1 million in album sales becomes $100K (an artist’s contract gives them 10% of royalties), which becomes $75K (artist pays manager and lawyer 25%), which becomes massive debt if the artist received a $1 million advance.

 And that's just the incredibly abridged version—most contracts are embedded with additional percentages designed to chip away at an artist’s profit and keep them in debt to the label.
-As Frascogna points out, one the best example are "breakage fees", a percentage taken to cover the cost of vinyl and CDs that break in the process of shipping them to stores.
+As Frascogna points out, one of the best examples is “breakage fees,” a percentage taken to cover the cost of vinyl and CDs that break in the process of shipping them to stores.

-First, it’s unclear why artists, and not the labels, should be responsible for broken product considering artists have absolutely no influence or control over shipping.
-Actually, it is clear why—because most artists don’t have the leverage to fight a breakage fee in their contract so the label's don’t give a fuck.
+First, it’s unclear why artists, and not the labels, should be responsible for the broken product, considering artists have absolutely no influence or control over shipping.
+Actually, it is clear why—because most artists don’t have the leverage to fight a breakage fee in their contract, so the labels don’t give a fuck.

 Moving on, let’s flip the script and get into the exciting world or trademarks:

-I know it may be boring, but trademark revenue can be absolutely essential.
-We’ve already established that it’s extremely difficult, if not essentially impossible, to make money directly off music sales (percentages!).
+I know it may be boring, but trademark revenue can be essential.
+We’ve already established that it’s challenging, if not virtually impossible, to make money directly off music sales (percentages!).
 Here’s an easy way to let someone else do the work and take a percentage for a change.
-(Note: Of course that means other people have to give enough of a fuck about you to think they can make money off your trademark, that's where actually making good music comes into play.)
+(Note: Of course, that means other people have to give enough of a fuck about you to think they can make money off your trademark, that's where making good music comes into play.)

-Last but not least, and now we're getting into the really boring fine print, venue and jurisdiction:
+Last but not least, and now we're getting into the dull fine print, venue, and jurisdiction:

-Again, breaking it down as basically as possible, when you sign that deal with Universal you might not think twice about the fact that you’re an ATL rapper and Universal demanded jurisdiction in L.A.
-But then you sue them for $100K, and by the time the case is closed, you’ve spent $20K flying out to L.A. for every court hearing.
-Faced with that reality artists will often not even bother suing, it will cost them more to sue then they’d make, which is exactly what the labels are counting on.
+Again, breaking it down as basically as possible, when you sign that deal with Universal, you might not think twice about the fact that you’re an ATL rapper and Universal demanded jurisdiction in L.A.
+But then you sue them for $100K.
+By the time the case is closed, you’ve spent $20K flying out to L.A. for every court hearing.
+Faced with that reality, artists will often not even bother suing; it will cost them more to sue then they’d make, which is exactly what the labels are counting on.

-saying something as simple as don’t sign to a label.
-Label's can do a lot of bad, but they can do a lot of good too.
-Sure, Atlantic took their hefty cut of B.o.B.’s number one album, but without Atlantic’s marketing push I probably wouldn’t be writing the words “B.o.B.” and “number one album” in the same sentence.
+Crucially, I’m not saying something as simple as don’t sign to a record label.
+Labels can do a lot of evil, but they can do a lot of good too.
+Sure, Atlantic took their hefty cut of B.o.B.’s number one album, but without Atlantic’s marketing push, I probably wouldn’t be writing the words “B.o.B.” and “number one album” in the same sentence.

-What I am saying is that if you’re an artist about to sign a contract with a label, you have to approach that contract with every ounce of caution, pessimism and paranoia you can muster.
+If you’re an artist about to sign a contract with a label, you have to approach that contract with every ounce of caution, pessimism, and paranoia you can muster.
 People at the label may be cool, but those label lawyers only care about one thing—making the labels every dollar possible.
-And as smart as you are, these people have devoted literally their entire professional lives to figuring out ways to make money off you.
+And as smart as you are, these people have devoted their entire professional lives to figuring out ways to make money off you.
 If you don’t approach signing a deal with caution, you’re a mark.

 And even if you know what traps to avoid, you might not have the leverage to fight them.
 Case in point: